jrp2014/smuggler2/README.md

 a new extension rather than replacing the original file.
 For example,

 ```
--fplugins-opt=Smuggler.Plugin:new
+-fplugin-opt=Smuggler2.Plugin:new
 ```

 will create output files with a `.new` suffix rather the overwriting the originals.

 A lovely addition to this package is that it automatically supports on-the-fly feature if you use it with `ghcid`.
-Smuggler doesn't perform file changes when there are no unused imports.
+Smuggler2 doesn't perform file changes when there are no unused imports.
 So you can just run `ghcid` as usual:

 ```